sandervandevelde/streetview-cyclist/README.md

 A [wilderness labs meadow f7](https://store.wildernesslabs.co/products/meadow-f7) is uses to turn sensor data into street view cycle events.

-As switch, a simple relay will do.
+As a switch, a simple relay will do.
 I use a [e3jk-ds30m1](https://www.farnell.com/datasheets/1634350.pdf).
 It is powered by 12 volts but offers me an acurate photoelectric sensor relay switch so no contact with the pedals is needed.

-Regarding the fitness device, I got a Rambler RF 702 hometrainer.
+Regarding the fitness device, I got a Rambler RF 702 home trainer.
 Because the sensor I use makes contactless measurements, almost any fitness device will do.
 I actually measure my the movement of one knee, not the pedals.

 ## Meadow F7v2 Feather